-Contextualized Learning and Communities of Practice An analysis of communities of practice, situated cognition, constructivism, and information on learning through occupations.
-Expansion of the understanding and knowledge of an active, student centered teaching/ learning process, in work-based learning context.
+Contextualized Learning and Communities of Practice.
+An analysis of communities of practice, situated cognition, constructivism, and information on learning through occupations.
+Expansion of the understanding and knowledge of an active, student centered teaching/learning process, in work-based learning context.

-Strategic and Tactical Planning and Development
+Strategic and Tactical Planning and Development.
 Theory, practice and trends in concepts and implementation.
 Analysis of comparisons and articulation among various public and private sector organizations.

-Financing Occupational Education Prerequisite(s): Graduate standing.
+Financing Occupational Education.
+Prerequisite(s): Graduate standing.
 Development of conceptual and legal bases for funding public occupational education programs.
-Sources of funds, distribution strategies, local, state and federal accountability requirements, and feurid and abuse funds. and fraud and abuse funds.
+Sources of funds, distribution strategies, local, state and federal accountability requirements, and fraud and abuse funds.

-Education Futures

-Critical examination of the relationship between learning and facets of postindustrialism such as socio-economic inequities, rapid technological change, organizational change, and the changing nature of work.
+Education Futures.
+Critical examination of the relationship between learning and facets of post-industrialism such as socio-economic inequities, rapid technological change, organizational change, and the changing nature of work.

-OCED 6871 Doctoral Seminar: Level 1
+Doctoral Seminar: Level 1.
 Orientation to doctoral program in OCED.
 May be taken prior to program application; required of all applicants.